sher95/automate/README.md

-# Automate of website of Kapital Bank
+# Automate website of Kapital Bank

 It was created fastly thats why not look like a perfect code)).